 Development agreements provide a flexible approach to approving development applications through structured negotiation between Council and the development proponent.
 A development agreement is a formal written agreement between Council and a developer and as such is binding on both parties.
 As provided for through the provisions of the Municipal Government Act, where a Council intends to regulate development by way of a development agreement, a municipal planning strategy is required to establish policy with regard to the types of development to be considered by development agreement; those items that may form a part of the development agreement; and evaluation criteria that Council shall consider prior to entering into a development agreement.
 Policies establishing the types of development subject to development agreements are found in the land use sections of this Annapolis County MPS and are implemented by the Annapolis County Land Use Bylaw.
-The evaluative criteria for a development agreement as well as items to be included in the agreement are summarized in the following two policies.
+The evaluative criteria for a development agreement agreement are summarized in the following two policies.